 pub struct FileEncoder {

-/// The input buffer.
-For adequate performance, we need more control over
+// The input buffer.
+For adequate performance, we need to be able to write

 buffered: usize,